himanshu2454/Kunteksto/docs_source/source/trade.rst

 `CouchDB <http://couchdb.apache.org/>`_

 There are many other options for persistence depending on your needs.
-For example, you could use `PostgreSQL <https://www.postgresql.org/>`_ to persist you XML or JSON data.
+For example, you could use `PostgreSQL <https://www.postgresql.org/>`_ to persist your XML or JSON data.